 Update: the San Francisco Chronicle reported six days later: “At the time, agents said Washington could be held at San Francisco County Jail for six business days while they reviewed the case, meaning he would have been behind bars until [Wednesday].
 Instead, they quietly let him go Friday, after The Chronicle reported he had been jailed.”
 Yep, that’s a bit hard to calculate — the paper doesn’t actually say how long Mr. Washington was in jail for saving several lives.
 As near as I can tell, however, it was two days.
 No doubt he would have been there much longer if the media hadn’t highlighted his outrageous arrest by state parole officers.

 Most people readily made the connection — why this was a “zero tolerance” story, rather than just an ordinary outrage.
-A reader letter — and Randy’s response — will help clarify it for you:
+A reader letter — and my response — will help clarify it for you:

 Obviously, we’re not talking “zero tolerance;” we’re talking stupidity and narrow-mindedness.
 It is truly frightening to consider the number of small-minded, undereducated people who have power over us.
 Our schools, our judicial system, businesses, all are rife with these petty power-grabbers who either are incapable of thinking, or are scared to death of it.
 This is the type of person who made up, with such enthusiasm and abandon, the SS and the Gestapo; fortunately, this modern version is too stupid to organize.
 What we need, in “expose” articles such as this, are the names of the bugwitted individuals responsible.
 A little (direct) publicity might do wonders. –Tim, Pennsylvania